JG1ANDONLY/Analysis-of-Lymphoblastoid-Cell-Lines-LCL-mRNA-Levels-Based-on-GWAS-Models/README.md

 2. With covariates

 After including **Population and Gender** as covariates, I discovered no significant change to the linear model without covariates.
-The same 3 phenotype mentioned above still indicate
+The same 3 phenotype mentioned above still indicate causal polymorphisms.

-That means,

 ## Discussion